JonasWIP/supanexttemplate/README.md

 ## Future Improvements

+- SEO
+- Analytics
+- Mobile Support (Capacitor?)
 - Add roomodes, project specific instructions, fill gaps of knowledge for ai models
 - Add mcp tools for the used ai agent models
 - Project summary
-- Integration in
-- Module hinzufügbar wie Zahlungsdienstleister, Three.js
+- Module hinzufügbar wie Zahlungsdienstleister, Three.js, Advertisment
 - Automating More of the setup process
-- Full integration into a Custom Managment System with frontend and development tools
+- Full integration into a Custom Managment System  with frontend and development tools or mcp usage